 On Error Resume Next (Putting error handling statement)

 result = 20/0 (Performing division by 0 Scenario)

 If result = 0 Then (Checking the value of result variable)

 #2) Err Object:

 This method is basically used to capture the details of the Error.
 If you want to know more about the Error like Number, description, etc., then you can do so by accessing the properties of this Object.

 As this is an intrinsic object, there is no need to create an instance of this object to access its properties i.e. you can use this directly in your scripts.

 Following is the list of properties of Err Object with their details:

-Number: This will tell you the error number i.e. the integer value of the type of the error occurred.
+Number: This will tell you the error number i.e. the integer value of the type of error that occurred.

 Description: This will tell you about the error i.e. the description of the error.